ctlab/GADMA/docs/source/user_manual/hands_on.rst

 Example 2
 ------------

-Suppose we have SNP data for two populations.
+Suppose that we have SNP data for two populations.
 Data is in dadi's SNP file format in the ``snp_data.txt``.
-Suppose we want to get all output in some ``gadma_output`` directory:
+Suppose we want to get all output in directory called ``gadma_output``:

 .. code-block:: console